jefdaj/cryptoisland/src/posts/2024/10/12/casual-blockchain-voting-workflow/index.md

 ### Guardians

-If this is a somewhat-important vote, say for corporate leadership position, it might be important to set up a set of proper decentralized guardians.
+If this is a somewhat-important vote, say for a corporate leadership position, it might be important to set up a set of proper decentralized guardians.
 They can be hired on chain, or designated through any process that voters agree sounds fair.

 If it's just a meetup, you might ask for a couple volunteers at the beginning to run the guardian app in addition to the voter app.
 Or you could forgo the process entirely, losing the normal voter privacy properties.